tahshasay/TS1015_CEL-Seq2_pipeline/README.md

 # TS1015_CEL-Seq2_pipeline

+#These data and scripts are supplement to:

+Say & Degnan (in 1st review) Molecular and behavioural evidence that interdependent photo- and chemo-sensory systems regulate larval settlement in a marine sponge.
+Molecular Ecology.

-#These data and scripts are supplement to Say, T. E., & Degnan, S. M. (2019).
+A preprint is available at: Say, T. E., & Degnan, S. M. (2019).
 Interdependent photo- and chemosensory systems regulate larval settlement in a marine sponge. bioRxiv, 519512. doi:10.1101/519512

 #Samples were prepared according to the CEL-Seq2 protocol (Hashimshony et al., 2016).